all-rit/ALL/README.md

 ### PM2 Instructions

-**Windows Users**: pm2 currently does not work on Windows Machines.
-You may skip this step.

 After installing the dependencies for the super directory, first run `pm2 -v` to ensure that pm2 is installed correctly.
 If it gives you any issues, install it to your global npm registry with this command: `npm i -g pm2`.